LukeBarthel/FallingSandApplesoftBasic/README.md

 # FallingSandApplesoftBasic
 This is a very simple Falling Sand Simulation written in Applesoft Basic.
+You can try it yourself on "https://www.calormen.com/jsbasic/", or on any other emulator by uploading the "SandSim.txt".
 ![SandSim](https://github.com/LukeBarthel/FallingSandApplesoftBasic/assets/175216318/f5997894-9cb3-4ed7-a837-c2119168a471)

 ## 1. Variable Initialization